Last Revised, March 28, 2022

 7) Racist, misogynist and otherwise bigoted rants.

-12. On occasion my annoyance may cause my reply to seem excessively severe.
+13. On occasion my annoyance may cause my reply to seem excessively severe.
 In such cases, please point this out, and I may well apologize.
 I may not, too.
-If a comment is especially ignorant or dumb, I have been known to bluntly describe it as such.
+If a comment is especially ignorant or dumb, I have been known to bluntly describe it as such, and diagnosis the commenter as the kind of individual inclined to so express himself or herself.
 I will continue to do so.
 This is part of my effort to elevate the discussion through negative reinforcement.
-This is not a site where you can just dash off a barely considered shot and get away with it.
+This is not a site where you can just dash off a barely considered statement and get away with it.

 ….Repeating the same arguments over and over again while not acknowledging or rebutting counter arguments from others.